thiagolocatelli/pinpayments-java/README.md

 Testing
 =======

 You must have Maven installed.
 To run the tests, simply run `mvn test`.
-You can run particular tests by passing `-D test=Class#method` -- for example, `-D test=StripeTest#testPlanCreate`.